wp-plugins/custom-fields-csv-xml-importer/readme.txt

 * Unzip custom-fields-csv-xml-importer.zip and upload the contents to /wp-content/plugins/, and then activate the plugin from the Plugins page in WordPress.

-The PODS Add-On will appear in the Step 3 of WP All Import.
+The PODS Add-On will appear in Step 3 of WP All Import.
+See screenshots for details.

+[Upgrade to Professional Edition](https://vipp.com.au/) to access premium features, and priority support.

 == Frequently Asked Questions ==

+= I installed and activated this plugin, but can’t find out any menu =

+The add-on needs WP All Import and Pods to work.
+First verify these two plugins are installed and activated.
+Create a new import under the menu of All Import, upload a test cvs or xml file, then in step 3, you will see custom fields created with Pods.

 = I can import some pods, but have issues importing others. the process is killed by the server =